OtherOS: RSX Homebrew

 Linux on the PlayStation 3 allows for a range of homebrew programs to be developed.
 Although the Cell's performance is more than enough to handle most media requirements or render complex 3D graphics, it does lack the teraflops performance of a contemporary GPU's texture fetching hardware.
 For this reason many complex games are not possible on the PlayStation 3 through Linux, as access to hardware acceleration in the RSX is restricted by a hypervisor.

 There have been developments in enabling access to the RSX through the Linux kernel and the X Window System.
 It is possible to use the RSX memory as swap space.
 A trick to access some 3D functions was blocked with firmware 2.10.

 AsbestOS

-Reverse engineering advancements focused around a recently discovered USB descriptor parsing vulnerability in 3.41 firmware, which allowed running the Linux kernel on 3.41 firmware.
+Reverse engineering advancements focused around a USB descriptor parsing vulnerability in 3.41 firmware, which allowed running the Linux kernel on 3.41 firmware.
 The current state of the project is the ability to load the Linux kernel via TFTP and run it with access to all 7 SPEs (requires applying a small patch to the kernel).
 The rest of the system can run on an NFS share - hard disk access is currently not implemented, as well as some other features.

 Also, since the exploit runs the kernel with game privileges, graphics acceleration is now available, although it requires reworking of the nouveau driver code.